If you’re in the business of publishing content online, it goes without saying that you have some sort of personal or business goals in doing so.

 “Fast forward and their websites became so popular that they had to be run as a full-time business.
 This is the juncture where a decision has to be made with regards to monetization.
 Adding a small number of advertisements is an important way of justifying the time commitment it now takes you, and everybody needs to earn a living.”

-“That said, there are a number of other ways of making money from a blog including eBooks, affiliate links, online courses, and much more.
+“That said, there are a number of other ways of making money from a blog including writing and selling eBooks, affiliate links, online courses, and much more.
 Bloggers should evaluate many different monetization strategies and consider the impact it’ll have on your audience before deciding on one option over another.”

 “It’s worth testing monetization models in the early days to see what gains traction and what your audience likes most.
 One thing to keep in mind is diversification of revenue, which is a strength when it comes to selling.
 Going 100% affiliate is perfectly fine, but if 100% of the revenue is associated with one or two products, this represents a concentrated risk to a potential buyer of your website.
 Having revenues split across a variety of products is far superior.”